-The proof of \thetag{1} in \ref{nmb:8.2} uses the $C^{\{M\}}$ uniform boundedness principle \ref{nmb:6.1}, and the proof of the latter uses completeness of the inductive limit $\varinjlim_{\rho} C^M_{\rho}(E \supseteq K,F)$, where $E, F$ are Banach spaces and $K \subseteq E$ is compact, see Proposition \ref{nmb:4.2}.
-Here is a direct proof of \thetag{1}, where we only assume that $M=(M_k)$ is positive:
+The proof of \eqref{eq:26} in Theorem \ref{nmb:8.2} uses the $C^{\{M\}}$ uniform boundedness principle, i.e., Theorem \ref{nmb:6.1}, and the proof of the latter uses completeness of the inductive limit $\varinjlim_{\rho} C^M_{\rho}(E \supseteq K,F)$, where $E, F$ are Banach spaces and $K \subseteq E$ is compact, see Proposition \ref{nmb:4.2}.
+Here is a direct proof of \eqref{eq:26}, where we only assume that $M=(M_k)$ is positive: